 What is ARBOR?

-ARBOR peer supporters are trained volunteers who have experienced bereavement by suicide and wish to help others through similar situations.
-Peer supporters are available to attend counselling sessions to provide support and empathy to the participants.
+ARBOR lived-experience peer volunteers are people who have experienced bereavement by suicide who wish to help others through similar situations.
+Lived-experience peer volunteers attend the ARBOR Newly Bereaved Groups in conjunction with the grief Counsellor to provide support and empathy to participants.

 How can ARBOR be accessed?

 If you are interested in accessing ARBOR services, you can arrange an appointment over the phone on 1300 11 44 46, or via email at email@example.com.

 ARBOR also offers telephone counselling via appointment only (note: this is not a crisis line.
 Please phone Lifeline on 13 11 14 if you are in crisis).
 Please phone 1300 11 44 46 to discuss booking an appointment.

 Professionals may also refer a client to ARBOR.